 - It’s cosier than a hotel or B&B. Because you’re renting someone’s home or a room in their home, it has a warmer, friendlier feel than other less personal accommodation options.
 Sometimes you can use the kitchen and washing machine and sit in the garden with a morning coffee.
 Things you might do in your own home.

-- For hosts, Airbnb can be a great little earner.
+- It can be a great little earner.
 Anyone who has a spare room can rent it out or can vacate their home for a few nights and earn extra income (check your local council or government website as to how much you can legally earn – in the UK, under the government’s Rent a Room scheme, it’s currently £7,500 tax-free per year).

-- Hosts get to meet guests from all over the world, and thus learn about other cultures and make new friends.
+- You get to meet people from all over the world, and thus learn about other cultures and make new friends.
 It does wonders for international relations.

 - You’re staying in someone’s house.
 This means you have to abide by their rules, and if your host is also staying there, you can sometimes feel like you’re invading their space and treading on eggshells.